BLPR: Robust License Plate Recognition under Viewpoint and Illumination Variations via Confidence-Driven VLM Fallback: Proposed BLPR System

+As shown in Table \ref{tab:rect_var_comp}, we empirically analyzed the sensitivity of the pipeline to three main rectification parameters used in our algorithm: the Foreshortening Ratio Threshold $r$, the Tilt-Angle Threshold $\theta$, and the Width Guardrail, under different viewing geometries.
+The Foreshortening Ratio Threshold exhibited a clear inverse relationship with rectification quality; a lower threshold of 1.05 produced the highest average similarity score (0.8979) and a peak rectification rate of 9.6\%, indicating that stricter constraints on foreshortening lead to more accurate geometric corrections.
+Performance with respect to the Tilt-Angle Threshold remained stable across the tested range, although precision was highest at a threshold of 10$^{\circ}$ (0.9129), while recall and F1 score were highest at 17.5$^{\circ}$ for ‘Normal’ plate orientations.
+Finally, the Width Guardrail analysis showed that a setting of 20\% achieved the best performance on the core accuracy metrics, with a peak average similarity of 0.9003.

 Subsequent processing depends on three scenarios.
-If $r > 1.15$ or $\theta > 15^\circ$, a homography transformation is applied to rectify the plate, provided the transformation does not exceed a 25\% width guardrail designed to prevent geometric artifacts.
+If $r > 1.05$ or $\theta > 10.0^\circ$, a homography transformation is applied to rectify the plate, provided the transformation does not exceed a 20\% width guardrail designed to prevent geometric artifacts.
 For plates with low distortion, Non-Local Means (NLM) denoising and morphological closing are applied to refine the text region based on its solidity and area, whereas moderate cases are left unmodified to avoid unnecessary interpolation and preserve natural image gradients.
 These values were selected empirically to balance distortion correction and artifact avoidance.
 The algorithm and corresponding parameter definitions are detailed in Appendix~\ref{anx:preprocessing-algorithms}.

 \textbf{Illumination Correction:} The enhanced ROI then undergoes photometric correction to address lighting artifacts such as severe shadows or glare.
 This stage, detailed in Appendix \ref{anx:illumination-correction}, converts the image to the HSV color space and analyzes the Value channel to estimate the mean brightness $\mu$ and contrast $\sigma$.
-If the image already exhibits sufficient contrast ($\sigma > 60$) or maintains a balanced brightness level ($80 \leq \mu \leq 160$), the correction is skipped to preserve the original image quality.
-Otherwise, for images affected by shadow or glare, a dynamic gamma correction is applied.
-Specifically, a gamma multiplier $\gamma$ is computed and clamped within the range $0.6 \leq \gamma \leq 1.5$ to adjust the brightness toward a neutral level while preserving the original hue and saturation components.
-These thresholds were empirically selected to ensure stable enhancement while avoiding overcorrection.
+If the image already exhibits sufficient contrast ($\sigma > 50$) or maintains a balanced brightness level ($90 \leq \mu \leq 170$), correction is skipped to preserve the original image quality.
+Otherwise, for images affected by shadow or glare, dynamic gamma correction is applied.
+Specifically, a gamma multiplier $\gamma$ is computed and clamped within the range $0.6 \leq \gamma \leq 1.5$ to adjust brightness toward a neutral level while preserving the original Hue and Saturation channels.